The 2021-22 Paula Program Fund

 Objectives of the Fund:

-- To generate new work for future representation by Prologue to the Performing Arts.
+• To generate new work for future representation by Prologue Performing Arts

 Source and Amount of the Fund: